dimsmol/valid/Readme.md

 ### misc

+* wrapper(validator) - works exactly as validator wrapped, for use cases see "recursive constructions" below
 * dbg - valid in debug mode only
 * ndbg - valid only if not in debug mode
 * spec(validators...) - returns validator itself if only one is provided, else returns and(validators...)